-Mykonos is a beautiful island in the Aegean Sea, and has become one of the most popular vacation spots in the Greek Islands.
-I had a wonderful time on my visit to Mykonos, and would like to share some of my experiences with you.
+Mykonos is a beautiful island in the Aegean Sea, and has become one of the most popular islands in the Greek Cyclades.
+It is a small island and is probably best known for the little Venice area and famous windmills nearby.
+It’s a beautiful island that has just enough to do for a relaxing, yet enjoyable vacation.
+I had a wonderful time on my visit to Mykonos, and would like to share some of my experiences and best travel tips with you.
+In this post, I’ll talk through the best things to do in Mykonos and provide this information in a three-day itinerary.

 History of Mykonos

-Mykonos played a significant role in the region as a trading post over the years, and experienced waves of prosperity and decline while being ruled by the various superpowers of the region.
+Mykonos also played a significant role in the region as a trading post over the years, and experienced waves of prosperity and decline while being ruled by the various superpowers of the region.
 Since the late 1800’s tourism has been a major part of the local economy of the island, and grew following the rediscovery of the Island of Delos.

 Today Mykonos is a very popular tourist destination, best known for it’s beautiful white-washed walls, colorful doorways, beaches, and nightlife.
 It’s a must see destination if you are visiting the Greek islands for the first time.